• Skip to primary navigation

 National Palace Museum Taipei Taiwan

-The National Palace Museum is definitely worth visiting.
-Even though the museum is enormous, it’s still not nearly big enough to display the entire collection of the museum!
+The National Palace Museum is one of the best places to visit in Taipei.
+Even though the museum is enormous, it's still not nearly big enough to display the entire collection of the museum!

 The entrance fee is 350NT per person and the museum is closed on Mondays.
 You can join a guided tour or get an audio guide to learn more about the exhibits.